arbor-sim/arbor/doc/concepts/cell.rst

       * Firing threshold.
       * Refractory period.

-   The morphology of a lif cell is automatically modeled as a single compartment; each cell has a single built-in source and target which do not need to be explicitly added in the cell description.
+   The morphology of a LIF cell is automatically modeled as a single compartment; each cell has a single built-in source and target which do not need to be explicitly added in the cell description.

 3. **Spiking cells**